From soldiers in the trenches to modern Millennial guys, the secret to why dudes read chick novels. Or at least watch the movies.

 Contrast this with the men Austen does not wish us to respect.
 Her villains are always double-dealers; presenting a façade to the world that is often more immediately impressive than the heroes’ character.
 Comic characters like Mr. Collins lack the sobriety and sensible temperament that mark the Austenian true man.
 However, perhaps the most sympathetic character to the modern “guy” is Mr. Bennet.
 Bennet is the only man in the household, and is ill at-ease in his role.
 Rather than be a man in a woman’s world, he constantly retreats to his library to read.
 This is his 19th-century version of playing video games—it’s an activity in which he knows who he is and doesn’t need to adapt.

 The older we grow, the less likely most males are to have such a luxury.
 To have a good career, to win a woman, to achieve any goal we might want, we can’t be a Mr. Bennet.
-So after we’ve put up what we consider to be the expected amount of resistance and agreed to watch Pride and Prejudice on our date, just sit back and relax.
+So after we’ve put up what we consider to be the requisite amount of resistance and agreed to watch Pride and Prejudice on our date, just sit back and relax.
 Enjoy the romance of Mr. Darcy, and ignore us.
-We’re taking notes.
+We’ll be fine.